Rohan-1010/Steamlit-practice/README.md

 # Steamlit-practice
-Repository containing code to practice streamlit web creation
+Repository containing code to practice streamlit web creation.
+All other streamlit practice will be uploaded here.